-SPH 524 Motor Speech Disorders/ Dysphagia (3-0-3).

-Prerequisites: Admission to the Master's program in Speech Pathology and Audiology and Introductory course in speechlanguage pathology.
-The nature, characteristics, assessment, and clinical management of dysarthria, apraxia, and dysphagia in children and adults.
+SPH 524 Motor Speech Disorders (2 credits).
+Prerequisites: Admission to the Master's degree program in Speech Pathology and Audiology.
+The nature, characteristics, assessment, and clinical management of dysarthria and apraxia in children and adults.

 SPH 525 Augmentative Communication (2-0-2).